oracle-livelabs/database/db-19c-fundamentals/json-in-the-db/json-in-the-db.md

 1. Let's add a check - or 'constraint' to check our data entry.
 We will do this using SQL Developer Web.
 Click the navigation menu on the top left and select **SQL** under Development.

 	![SQL navigation](./images/nav.png)

+> **Note**: Ignore the warning message about being logged in as ADMIN.
+This is a demo, not a best practice.

 2. Check constraint to make sure every product has a title of string data type and price >=0.